ianpierreg/search-rick-and-morty/README.md

 and that's why there is no end-to-end or integration tests and there are only a few unit tests that were performed more to show testing skills than to really test the application.

-Of course, if I had time I would use some Test Driven approach like TDD, but since I knew beforehand that I wouldn't have much time to dedicate to this project at first I decided not to write tests concomitantly with app components.
+Of course, if I had time I would have used some Test Driven approach like TDD, but since I knew beforehand that I wouldn't have much time to dedicate to this project at first I decided not to write tests concomitantly with app components.

 <em>"Done is better than perfect"</em>